AswinKumarSahu/AswinKumarSahu/README.md

 - 👋 Hi, I’m @AswinKumarSahu
-- 👀 I’m interested in to learn about coding,ML,DS,AI,FS
+- 👀 I’m interested in to learn about coding,ML,DS,AI,F
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any project which help me to learn depth of language.
 - 📫 How to reach me careers.aswin@gmail.com